raphaelhanneken/apple-juice/README.md

 *Since I don’t have an Apple Developer account, you have to allow third party apps within the system preferences.
  `System Preferences: Security & Privacy: Allow apps downloaded from: Anywhere`.

+## Why does this project exist? ##
+There are plenty of other solutions out there, so why make another one?
+I wanted an app that looks like it’s part of the system.
+As if it were built directly into OS X. Which can show me a lot of information, but only when I need them.
+And, most importantly, it should display notifications for several percentages.
+Since I haven’t found such an app, I've made one myself.

 ## How do I contribute? ##
 You can fork this project, make your changes and send me a pull request.
 Just make sure you fork the latest development version and that [SwiftLint](https://github.com/realm/SwiftLint) succeeds.
 Or, since the whole source code is licensed under the MIT License, fork *Apple Juice* and make your own thing.